 Contact us as early as possible if you want to apply for a red route dispensation.
 We need at least 6 working days (including the day we receive your request) to process your application.

 To request a dispensation, call us on 0343 222 3333, press option 2 to make an enquiry and the star key to speak to an adviser (TfL call charges).
 You must have the following information to hand when you call:

-We do not require the Vehicle Registration Mark of the vehicle at this point in the application.
-If the application is approved however, we will need this before you make payment.
+We do not need the vehicle's number plate (Vehicle Registration Mark) at this point in the application.
+When the application is approved, we will need this before you pay.

 We will review your application to consider the impact of your request on other road users.
 Traffic engineers may have to assess the impact on traffic flow and decide if there is a conflict with other scheduled activity or works.